strangercacaus/nimbus-challenge/README.md

-# Pydantic AI: Documentation Crawler and RAG Agent
+# Cloudwalk Documentation Crawler and RAG Agent

 An intelligent documentation crawler and RAG (Retrieval-Augmented Generation) agent built using Pydantic AI and Supabase.
 The agent can crawl documentation websites, store content in a vector database, and provide intelligent answers to user questions by retrieving and analyzing relevant documentation chunks.